 The Chesterfield Post – Local MP’s News

-Over 130 grants have already been approved since the scheme was launched in January.
+Over 100 grants have been approved since the scheme was launched in January.

-For further information about Apprenticeship Grant for Employers contact Andy Williams on andy.williams
+For information about Apprenticeship Grant for Employers contact Andy Williams on andy.williams

 📱: 07540 704920